Mexico City Nightlife | The 11 Best Bars and Clubs in 2020

-To give you an idea of how big it is, Los Angeles has a population of 4 million people while Mexico City has a population of almost NINE million.
+To give you an idea of how big it is, Mexico City has a metro population of over 21+ MILLION people.

-Let’s break it down a little because one of the 1st things visitors realize is that a city of this size can be overwhelming…
+Let’s break it down a little because one of the first things visitors realize is that a city of this size can be overwhelming…

 Mexico City has 16 major neighborhoods called colonias, but if you’re like me you’re probably only going to hang out in a handful of them: